Arjun-G-Ravi/Non-AI-Notes/03_Data Structure and Algorithms/03_Linked List/Linked List.md

-# 2. Linked List
+# Linked List
 A linked list consists of a series of nodes, each containing two main components: the data/value that the node holds and a reference (or pointer) to the next node in the sequence.
 It doesn’t have a fixed length (nodes can be dynamically allocated).
 The first node of the linked list is called the "head."

-- Insertion is easier, more efficient
+- Insertion is more efficient
-- Has to store pointers, though
+- Has to store pointers, though -> more memory compared to arrays

 ![Alt text](image.png)